Altoros/altoros.github.com/_posts/2013-04-18-accessible-resources-list.markdown

 end
 {% endhighlight %}

-Of course we can define here scope on the *Trademark* model but this will not save us from changes in the controller - we still has chance to edit index action in the feature.
+Of course we can define here scope on the `Trademark` model but this will not save us from changes in the controller -- we still has chance to edit index action in the feature.
 For example, we would have to combine two scopes there.

 ## DRY solution

 There is a better solution which can help us to avoid these repetitive task.
-But this solution is achieved by installing the *cancan* gem.
+But this solution is achieved by installing the `cancan` gem.
 I hope you don't hate this gem and able to add it to the project.

-So, the first step for this solution as you have already guessed will be installing *cancan* - add it to the *Gemfile* and install it running *bundle install* command in your terminal.
-Initialize it with *rails g cancan:ability*.
+So, the first step for this solution as you have already guessed will be installing `cancan` -- add it to the `Gemfile` and install it running `bundle install` command in your terminal.
+Initialize it with `rails g cancan:ability`.

-Open */app/models/ability.rb* file and define there abilities.
+Open `/app/models/ability.rb` file and define there abilities.
 Let's do it:

 {% highlight ruby %}